How to Successfully Organize Content Ideas for Your Infoproduct

 The research stage can get as messy as you like, but then you have to start honing things down if you want to create an info-product that’s well-structured and useful.

 3. Creating Information Product Content

 The last stage is actually creating the content, whether it’s videos for a course or the chapters of an e-book.
 The research and organization stages will influence this heavily, as it’s the moment that brings everything you’ve done so far together.

-For the purpose of this piece, I’ll be talking more about the research and organization stages. > > Once you have these nailed down and a hearty selection of content, ideas, and inspiration to draw > from, the content creation part is actually pretty easy. > > So let’s break this down even further.
+For the purpose of this piece, I’ll be talking more about the research and organization stages.

+Once you have these nailed down and a hearty selection of content, information product ideas, and inspiration to draw from, the content creation part is actually pretty easy.

+So let’s break this down even further.

 Step 1.
 Decide Who You Want to Target with Your Content

 Before you start Googling or even thinking about creating your info-product, you want to be crystal clear on who it is you’ll be targeting.
 Without an idea of this, your info-product is likely to be all over the place – the wider you throw your net, the harder it is to catch anything.

 Once you’ve determined who it is you’ll be targeting with your info-product (really get into specific details like what makes them tick, what their major struggles are, and how their lives will be different with your info-product), it’s time to figure out what it is they need.

 How do you do this?
 You go out and find them!
 There is no better way to know what your target audience want than by finding out straight from the horse’s mouth.